yantra-vinyasa/multi-cluster-configs/README.md

 2. **Install the External Secrets Operator**

-The External Secrets Operator is used to fetch secrets from a secret store (like Vault) and create Kubernetes secrets from them.
-This allows us to keep sensitive data out of Git.
+The External Secrets Operator is used to fetch secrets from a secret store (like Vault or Gitlab) and create Kubernetes secrets from them.
+This allows us to keep sensitive data out of Git repository.

 ```bash
 kustomize build bootstrap/overlays/dev/external-secrets-operator | oc apply -f -